Energy, It’s all about the Energy - and this is where Sport kicked in…

 Troubling Artistic Conundrum:

-Just quite dreadful efforts at painting Sport - in my Opinion.
+Are not just quite dreadful efforts at painting sporting action - in my opinion.

 How to: